-39.4 Guarantees
+37.4 Guarantees

-As at 31 December 2021, the Group had bank guarantees of approximately Baht 6 million and Rupiah 19,990 million (the Company only: Baht 0.9 million) (2020: Baht 6 million and Rupiah 19,900 million (the Company only: Baht 0.9 million)) issued by banks on behalf of the Group in respect of mine reclamation of the overseas subsidiaries to the government and guarantee contractual performance for using of electric to the Provincial Electricity Authority.
+As at 31 December 2022, the Group had bank guarantees of approximately Baht 72 million and Rupiah 19,990 million (the Company only: Baht 0.9 million) (2021: Baht 6 million and Rupiah 19,900 million (the Company only: Baht 0.9 million)) issued by banks on behalf of the Group in respect of mine reclamation of the overseas subsidiaries to the government, guarantee contractual performance under the agreement for rice supply with the Public Warehouse Organization ministry of Commerce, using of electric to the Provincial Electricity Authority and guarantee of submitting an offer to the Electricity Generating Authority of Thailand.

-40. Litigation
+38. Litigation